ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 If 'client\_cred' field is present, the KDC verifies signature in the the 'client\_cred\_verify'.
 As PoP input, the KDC uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
 As public key of the joining node, the KDC uses either the one included in the authentication credential retrieved from the 'client\_cred' parameter of the Join Request or the already stored authentication credential from previous interactions with the joining node.
 The KDC verifies the PoP evidence, which is a signature, by using the public key of the joining node, as well as the signature algorithm used in the group and possible corresponding parameters.

+For a Publisher Client, the Group Manager assigns an available Sender ID that has not been used since the latest time when the current Gid value was assigned to the group.
+The Group Manager MUST NOT assign a Sender ID to the joining node if the node doesn't have a Publisher role.
+The Sender ID MUST be unique, and MAY be short.
+ToDo: SenderID Size from groupcomm oscore? - the maximum length of Sender ID in bytes equals the length of the AEAD nonce minus 6; for AES-CCM-16-64-128 the maximum length of Sender ID is 7 bytes.

-In the case of a join request error, the KDC and the Client attempting the join follow the procedure defined in {{join_error}}.
+In the case of any join request error, the KDC and the Client attempting the join follow the procedure defined in {{join_error}}.

 In the case of success, the Client is added to the list of current members, if not already a member.
 The Client is assigned a NODENAME and a sub-resource /ace-group/GROUPNAME/nodes/NODENAME.
 NODENAME is associated to the access token and secure session of the Client.
-For Publishers, their client credentials are also associated with tuple containing NODENAME, GROUPNAME and access token.

-Then, the KDC responds with a Join Response with response code 2.01 (Created) if the Client has been added to the list of group members, and 2.04 (Changed) otherwise (e.g., if the Client is re-joining).
+Publishers' client credentials are also associated with tuple containing NODENAME, GROUPNAME, Group Identifier (Gid), sender ID and access token.
+The KDC responds with a Join Response with response code 2.01 (Created) if the Client has been added to the list of group members, and 2.04 (Changed) otherwise (e.g., if the Client is re-joining).
 The Content-Format  is "application/ace-groupcomm+cbor".
 The payload (formatted as a CBOR map) MUST contain the following fields from the Join Response and encode them as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:

 - 'gkty': the key type "Group_PubSub_COSE_Key" for the 'key' parameter defined in {{iana-ace-groupcomm-key}} of this document.
-- 'key': The keying material for group communication is a "COSE\_Key" object defined in {{RFC9052}} {{RFC9053}} containing:
+- 'key': The keying material for group communication includes 'group_SenderId' if the Client is a Publisher, and a "COSE\_Key".
+The "COSE\_Key" object is defined in {{RFC9052}} {{RFC9053}} and contains:
     * 'kty' with value 4 (symmetric)
-    * 'kid', optional
+    * 'kid' (ToDo: Set to gid?)
-    * 'alg' with value defined by the KDC (Content Encryption Algorithm)
+    * 'alg' with value defined by the KDC
-    * 'key_ops' with value [3, 4] corresponding to encryption and decryption
     * 'Base IV' with value defined by the KDC,
     * 'k', the value of the symmetric key (REQ17)
 - 'num': MUST be initialised to 1 as the version number of the keying material.